jmccraw/hacker_news_clone/README.md

 # Hacker News Clone in React
 A React app clone of Hacker News as the final project in the UI.dev React course.

+This is the capstone to the Hooks course.

 ## Components We Need
 * Nav
  * Top